You’re not their “real” mom.

 And what does it matter anyway?
 You’re never going to be their mom, so just deal with it.
 Some of you may be thinking these thoughts as you read this.

 It matters to a lot of stepmoms because many of us have a hard time loving a child so completely while having to share maternal duties with the biological mother.
 You get attached.
 You get involved.

 You can read hundreds of stepmom articles about how to “disengage” when you’re overwhelmed, but that’s only a temporary fix.
 You need to come to terms with why you feel the way you do because you’re potentially going to be feeling this way for many years to come if you don’t find a way to make sense of it.

 Separating the concept of loving a child in a motherly way and doing motherly things for them without being their “real” mom is pretty confusing for a lot of stepmoms.
 Many of us live our lives raising our stepchildren just like we raise our biological children — if we have them.

 In most stepmom roles, there’s usually an endpoint or a period of time when you don’t see your stepchild or have any control over them when they go to stay with their biological mother.
 This is often difficult to endure — especially for new stepmoms.
 These situations often cause jealousy, resentment, and fear.
 Stepmoms might worry about losing that bond they worked so hard to build.

 The best thing a stepmom can do to try and overcome biological jealousy is simply to recognize it.
 Admit it.
 Feel it.

 Try not to repress your feelings in an attempt to be strong.
-It’s normal and it’s part of being human.
+It’s normal, and it’s part of being human.

 Is there a cure for these feelings?
 Nope.
 A little humility can help you cope.
 Realize that you’re not going to be a calm, peaceful, centered stepmom all the time.
-You’re going to have days where you’re jealous, frustrated, and drained.
+You’re going to have days when you’re jealous, frustrated, and drained.